Cheech & Chong: Mainstream success

-They also appeared in smaller supporting roles in Graham Chapman's Yellowbeard and Martin Scorsese's After Hours, as well as a Joni Mitchell song ("Twisted" on the album Court and Spark).
+Cheech & Chong appeared in smaller supporting roles in Graham Chapman's Yellowbeard (1983) and Martin Scorsese's After Hours (1985).

 In 1985 the duo released their album Get Out of My Room, which included the novelty hit song "Born in East L.A." (based on Bruce Springsteen's "Born in the U.S.A.").
 This song later served as the basis for the 1987 film of the same title, in which Marin played the starring role.
 Immediately following the release of the album, Marin separated himself from the pair's drug-inspired act by working on a solo career.

 Reunion

 After their contentious parting in the 1980s, the duo spent years without working together.
-In 1992 the two worked together for the first time in several years, voicing characters in the animated film FernGully: The Last Rainforest.
+In 1992 they worked together for the first time in several years, voicing characters in the animated film FernGully: The Last Rainforest.
 In 1997, Chong made an appearance on Marin's TV series Nash Bridges, in an episode titled "Wild Card," which contained a reference to their iconic "Dave" skit from their 1972 debut album.
-In 2000 both performers voiced characters in the animated television series South Park for the episode "Cherokee Hair Tampons", but their voices were recorded separately.
-Both Marin and Chong indicated in a 2003 episode of Biography that they were willing to reunite.
+In 2000 the performers voiced characters in the animated television series South Park for the episode "Cherokee Hair Tampons", but their voices were recorded separately.
+Marin and Chong indicated in a 2003 episode of Biography that they were willing to reunite.

 The duo had plans to reunite for another film when Chong's California-based company, Chong's Glass, was raided by federal officials in February 2003, as part of a federal crackdown on "drug-related paraphernalia".
 In a plea bargain which allowed his son and wife to remain out of jail, Chong pleaded guilty to charges of conspiring to distribute drug paraphernalia in May, and in September 2003 was sentenced to nine months in federal prison, fined $20,000, and forced to forfeit $120,000 in assets.
 He was released in July 2004.
 His cellmate was Jordan Belfort.

-With Chong released, the duo planned to resume production on a reunion film.
-A variety of titles were rumored, including Grumpy Old Stoners.
-But they announced in September 2005 that the reunion film had been canceled.
-Beginning in September 2008, Cheech and Chong reunited for the Light Up America comedy tour which opened in Ottawa, making a radio program appearance on The Bob & Tom Show.
-In March 2009, they recorded two shows at the Majestic Theatre in San Antonio for a DVD release of the reunion tour.

-In 2011, both performers were guests stars on the animated sitcom The Simpsons, on the episode "A Midsummer's Nice Dream".
-The episode focuses on a fictitious separation of the duo, with Homer taking Chong's place.

-In August 2012, Cheech & Chong appeared at the 13th annual Gathering of the Juggalos in Cave-in-Rock, IL.

-In February 2014, Cheech and Chong appeared on an episode of Tom Green Live.

-In March 2014, they announced they were working on a new movie, with writer/director Jay Chandrasekhar.